Who this applies to, and your responsibilities

 ---|---|

-Goods that are of the same kind, and packed to a constant stated quantity. | A batch of 1 kg bags of sugar, packed and sealed before being offered for sale. |
+Goods that are of the same kind and packed to a constant stated quantity. | A batch of 1 kg bags of sugar, packed and sealed before being offered for sale. |

-Goods pre-packaged at varying quantities, commonly referred to as ‘catch weight’ goods.
-These can't be checked using an average system, and must not be less than the stated quantity. | Trays of meat, fish fillets, delicatessen items and some fruits and vegetables. |
+Goods pre-packaged at varying quantities, commonly referred to as ‘catch weight’ goods. | Trays of meat, fish fillets, delicatessen items and some fruits and vegetables. |

 Importing goods from Australia